marcantondahmen/automad/bin/README.md

 ## Releases

 When a new version is about to be finished, a sequence of tasks has to be completed in order to pusblish a release.
 This process is automated and can be started using the following command:

     bash bin/release.sh

 This will start the release process and initiates the following sequence of tasks:

-1. Kill all running *Gulp* (watch) tasks
-2. Check whether the current branch is `develop`
+1. Check whether the current branch is `develop`
-3. Run unit tests
+2. Run tests
+3. Update language packs
 4. Bump version numbers by selection between a patch, minor or major version jump
-5. Run build tasks for UI and themes (*Gulp*)
+5. Generate changelog
-6. Commit dist files
+6. Commit
-7. Merge `develop` into `master` branch
+7. Merge `develop` or `v2` into `master` branch
 8. Create tag
 9. Push

+## Generating a Changelog

+A changelog can be generated from the Git log by running the following command:

+    bash bin/changelog.sh 1 >body.md

+This will generate the changelog between the two latest tags and write it to a file called `body.md`.
+This file can be used in order to populate the release notes body.

+A changelog for an upcoming relase including all new changes grouped under a new version tag that is not created yet can be generated as follows:

+    bash bin/changelog.sh 25 2.0.0 >CHANGELOG.md

+This will essentially create a changelog where the newest version will be 2.0.0 after commiting and tagging.

+## Bump Year in Files

+In order to automatically bumb the year in the file header the `bin/bump-year.sh` util can be used.

+## Finding Unused CSS Classes

+In order to keep only the needed CSS in the code base, the `bin/fin-unused-classes.sh` util can be used to quickly identify dead code.